 So you should consider subscribing to our weekly newsletter.
-If you join the subscription-based weekly newsletter on Monday, you’ll receive an email with two fresh ideas for an Italian inspired antipasto.
+If you join the subscription-based weekly newsletter on Monday, you’ll receive an email with two recipes that will make you change your mind about anchovies.

 If you join us, you will receive a new original recipe inspired by ingredients, season, or tradition every week.
 You will discover Italian classics, weeknight ideas with an Italian flair, reliable dishes to add to your cooking repertoire.